juliakorea/translate-home/codex/downloads/platform.md

     brew cask install julia

-## Linux
+## Linux and FreeBSD

-It is strongly recommended that the official generic linux binaries from the downloads page be used to install Julia.
+It is strongly recommended that the official generic binaries from the downloads page be used to install Julia on Linux and FreeBSD.

-### Generic Linux Binaries
+### Generic Binaries

-The generic Linux binaries do not require any special installation steps, but you will need to ensure that your system can find the `julia` executable.
+The generic Linux and FreeBSD binaries do not require any special installation steps, but you will need to ensure that your system can find the `julia` executable.
 First, extract the `.tar.gz` file downloaded from the [downloads page](index.html) to a folder on your computer.
 To run Julia, you can do any of the following:

 * Create a symbolic link to `julia` inside a folder which is on your system `PATH`
 * Add Julia's `bin` folder to your system `PATH` environment variable